Celia de Fréine: imram : odyssey

 In 2010 Arlen House published a bilingual collection imram : odyssey which takes its cue from the imram genre of Irish Literature and was inspired by a visit to Slovenia.

 Aibítir Aoise : Alphabet of an Age

 Published by Arlen House in 2011, Aibítir Aoise : Alphabet of an Age, draws on a Polish genre that invites the author to discuss what (s)he has observed during his/her life.
 Usually written in prose, de Fréine has adapted it to poetic form.

 cuir amach seo dom : riddle me this

 Published by Arlen House in 2014.
 The title poem of this collection, which de Fréine wrote while in Slovenia, takes its cue from the riddle, a traditional Slovene form.
 Also included in the collection are the sequences The Lady and the Unicorn : An Bhean Uasal is an tAonadharcach and Monsanto, written in Paris and Portugal respectively.

 Other collections and awards

-De Fréine's poetry has been widely anthologised and has won many additional awards, including the Patrick Kavanagh Award (1994) and British Comparative Literature Association Translation Award (1999).
+De Fréine's poetry has been widely anthologised and has won many additional awards, including the Patrick Kavanagh Award (1994) and the British Comparative Literature Association Translation Award (1999).